The Iron Lady and the Stress Arch

 The stress arch appears inevitable, but leaders can influence its shape.
 Three principles emerge from studying those who managed graceful rather than catastrophic transitions.

-Invest early in relationships that decisions will strain.
+First, invest early in relationships that decisions will strain.
 After difficult restructuring or partnership changes, spend time with affected people.
 Listen more than you justify.
 The conversations cost political capital immediately but prevent the slow-burn resentment that transforms former allies into persistent critics.

-Plan succession before urgency forces the issue.
+Third, plan succession before urgency forces the issue.
 Leaders who shape their own transition retain influence and dignity.
 Those who cling until crisis hands control to others forfeit both.
 Begin identifying potential successors early, develop them actively, and create conditions where departure strengthens rather than destabilises the organisation.

 The Longer View